 Remember, it's 1 strike and you're out!

-When training, it's a good idea to have your coach or someone call the command out for you when practising your sprint starts.
+When training, it's a good idea to have your coach or another athlete call the command out for you when practising your sprint starts.

 You can go by voice alone, or use a tool (or clap of the hands) to imitate the bang.
 This may be better than having someone shout, as it will be closer to what you will experience in competition.

-For you coaches reading (or disciplined athletes) I like to give my athletes a forfeit if they false start during training, like a round of push-ups.
+For you coaches reading (or disciplined athletes) I like to give my athletes a forfeit if they false start during training (a round of push-ups for example).

 As mentioned already, it's vital that you go through the same routine and set up each and every time you use your blocks (unless you are trying out something new during training) as you don't want anything to affect your acceleration.

-Nerves, the competition stakes and the crowd watching will give you enough to worry about.
+Nerves, the competition stakes, and the crowd watching will give you enough to worry about, so it's vital that you are well prepared for your competition and eliminate as many limiting factors as possible..

 Once your blocks are set up how you want them and you've made sure that they are securely pressed into the track, have a few practice starts, accelerating 10-20m.